 Statutory Sick Pay is for people under pension age who are still employed but are unable to work because of ill health.
 It's paid by your employer for the first 28 weeks of any period of sickness lasting for four or more days.
-This waiting period doesn't apply for anyone who is sick due to Covid-19 or self-isolating, as you are deemed 'incapable of work'

-To qualify for Statutory Sick Pay you must be employed to work full-time or part-time and earn a minimum of £132 a week.
+To qualify for Statutory Sick Pay you must be employed to work full-time or part-time and earn a minimum of £123 a week.